paul1956/CareLink/README.md

 - 7/28/2022

 ## What's New in this release
+  New in 3.4.2.5
+  Support loading of error reports, displaying the exceptions and rerunning them

   New in 3.4.2.4
   Fix removal of 1 culture every time ParseDate is called